 Ira Hoffman

-He is a Mentor of the Merage Institute; and a Director of the Public Contracting Institute (PCI), a leading training company comprised of prominent specialists in Federal, State, local and international contracting, where he teaches courses on small business contracting, U.S. export controls (ITAR, EAR and OFAC), and FMS, FMF and DCC/DCS.
+Ira Hoffman is the longest-serving mentor of the Merage Institute’s program in government contracts, homeland security, and cybersecurity.
+He is also the Director of the Public Contracting Institute (PCI), a leading training company comprised of prominent specialists in Federal, State, local, and international contracting, where he teaches courses on small business contracting, U.S. export controls (ITAR, EAR, OFAC), and FMS, FMF, and DCC/DCS.
 Mr. Hoffman is also a Fellow of the Cyber Security Forum Initiative (CSFI) and is a frequent panelist at HLS and cybersecurity conferences.
-He was also the Editor of The Annotated Export Administration Regulations Desk Reference; and is the author or co-author of a number of articles on export controls and cybersecurity law and policy.
+He was also the Editor of The Annotated Export Administration Regulations Desk Reference and is the author of several articles on government contracts, HLS, and cyber issues.